-In recent years (2015-2019), China has gained more and more control in the waters and signed leases on several critical ports: the Malaka Gateway for 99 years, Gwadar Port in Pakistan for 40 years, Kyaukpyu in Myanmar for 50 years, Kuantan in Malaysia for 60 years, Obock in Djibouti for 10 years, Hambantota in Sri Lanka for 99 years, Muara in Brunei for 60 years, and Feydhoo Finolhu in the Maldives for 50 years.
-The strategic determination of the port locations of China's Maritime Silk Road extends far more extensive than a regional plan.
-It indicates China's plan to redirect the global shipping routes and to play a more substantial role in international shipping (Nouwens 2019).
-Along with the control of the maritime routes, the increase of China's shipping and the fishing industry is also drastic in recent years.
-UNCTAD statistics show that, in 2019, half of the world's fleet was owned by Asian companies; 93 per cent of global shipbuilding occurred in China, the Republic of Korea, and Japan, and 16 per cent of the global fleet carrying capacity was registered in Panama.
+In recent years (2015-2019), China has gained increasing control in the waters and signed leases on several critical ports: the Malaka Gateway for

+99 years; Gwadar Port in Pakistan for 40 years; Kyaukpyu in Myanmar for 50 years; Kuantan in Malaysia for 60 years; Obock in Djibouti for 10 years; Hambantota in Sri Lanka for 99 years; Muara in Brunei for 60 years; and Feydhoo Finolhu in the Maldives for 50 years.
+The strategic determination of the port locations of China's Maritime Silk Road is far more extensive than a regional plan.
+It indicates China's intention to redirect global shipping routes and to play a more substantial role in international shipping (Nouwens 2019).
+Along with control of the maritime routes, China's shipping and fishing industries have also increased dramatically in recent years.
+UNCTAD statistics show that in 2019, half of the world's fleet was owned by Asian companies; 93 percent of global shipbuilding occurred in China, the Republic of Korea, and Japan; and 16 per cent of the global fleet carrying capacity was registered in Panama.7